Malekus, The Burning Truth

 - Malekus runs battlegroup-heavy, but doesn't have the focus reserves to let them boost willy-nilly.
 The extra +1/+1 buff from Sev0 helps alleviate that.
 Also Sev0 can get rid of enemy upkeeps, and has the same fire-based nuke spell that Malekus and Durant1 have (Immolation).
 He also brings threat extension with Road to War.

 - If you're taking Sev0, you'll probably want Sev's character 'jack Blessing of Vengeance.
 BoV's bond will give +2/+2 to Sev's spells, so on feat turn you're looking at an effective FOC 8, POW 15 +3d6 nuke which you can cast twice, and boost damage once.

 - Stack that damage buff with Aiyana and Holt plus your feat and you can get, for example, a Vanquisher shooting a 4" AOE with POW 17 +3d6 (direct hit) and POW 10 +366 (blast damage) that you can push up to 4d6 by boosting.

-- Flameguard Cleansers - Good to jam and clear enemy infantry, and to light up potential feat targets with Continuous Fire.
-It would be missing a trick not to include the Flameguard Cleanser Officer too, as when an Assault charge is called, they make contact with the enemy and under the Officer's mini feat get to spray a long way behind the enemy front line.
+- Flameguard Cleansers - Good to jam and clear out enemy infantry, and to light up potential feat targets with Continuous Fire.
+It is important to make space for the Flameguard Cleanser Officer too, as when an Assault charge is called, they make contact with the enemy and under the Officer's mini feat get to spray a long way behind the enemy front line.
 Good positioning can really burn down a lot.
 At the very least the enemy will have to account for this, playing more cautiously, giving you an edge, or aggressively and so exposing himself by trying to deal with those Cleansers with his faster options.
 With a potential 18" threat (5" move + 3" charge + 10" spray from the mini-feat), even enemy heavies are wary of entering the potential burning ground between the armies, with the threat of Malekus' feat.

 - Hand of Silence provides another flamethrower, provides anti-soul tools with Direct Spirits, and can spend souls to fuel warjacks.